omissis/goarkitect/README.md

 ## TODO

 - [ ] add docs to tell what options each expression support (even better: enforce that using type system)
-- [ ] replace panics with better error handling
-- [ ] review rule builder locking
+- [ ] add support for setting violations severity levels

 ## Desired usecases